The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version)

 \subsection{Analyzing the \app}

 \looseness=-1 We now show how to scale auto-active verification to the entire codebase.
 Applying auto-active verification to an entire codebase is typically not feasible within the resource constraints of industrial projects.
-A key insight of \approach is that this is not necessary: we can use static analyses to automatically discharge separation logic proof obligations arising in the \app to obtain, together with the verified \core, a proof in separation logic for the \emph{entire} codebase.
+A key insight of \approach is that this is not necessary: we can use static analyses to automatically discharge \gls{separation-logic} proof obligations arising in the \app to obtain, together with the verified \core, a proof in \gls{separation-logic} for the \emph{entire} codebase.

 The refinement proof for the \core is valid in the context of the entire application if (1)~each call to a \core function from the \app satisfies the function precondition, and (2)~the \app respects permissions on memory accesses.
-Our soundness proof for \approach (\cf \ifthenelse{\boolean{show_full_soundness_appendix}}{\appref{composition-soundness}}{\appref{soundness-proof-overview}}) ensures that these proof obligations are sufficient and that our novel combination of static analyses can soundly discharge them.
+Our soundness proof for \approach (\cf \secref{diodon-soundness-proof-overview-composition}) ensures that these proof obligations are sufficient and that our novel combination of static analyses can soundly discharge them.
 We illustrate these proof obligations and how we discharge them by considering the exemplary \core function in \figref{core-api-spec}, taking two~integer pointers as input and returning an integer pointer.
 This function maintains the \core invariant (if \code{c} is non-\nil), needs full permissions for both inputs, and returns full permissions for the input and output parameters (if they are non-\nil).
-Thus, we cannot allow, \eg the \app to pass two~aliased arguments (\cf \secref{code-level-verification}) to this function or to concurrently access heap locations pointed to by these arguments as this would violate the precondition.
+Thus, we cannot allow, \eg the \app to pass two~aliased arguments (\cf \secref{diodon-code-level-verification}) to this function or to concurrently access heap locations pointed to by these arguments as this would violate the precondition, \ie the permissions specified therein.